-For this tall 8″ cake, I baked 4 boxes of cake!
+For this tall army men 8″ cake, I baked 4 boxes of cake!
 Each cake I split between the 2 pans for baking.

 Next I filled the layers with vanilla buttercream and crumb coated the outside!

 So to support the cake, I stack the cake layers about 4 inches high on a 8″ cardboard then insert wooden dowels in the cake.
 Then the next cardboard cake circle (with the next filled cake layers) will go on top of the supported cake tier.
-It should look like this:
+Next go around with your frosting and crumb coat the cake and set it in the fridge to harden up.
+It should look like this after crumb coating:

 Next I took my 8.5″ acrylic discs and put one on either end of the cake (both tiers together) and filled it with butter cream and scraped off the excess so it was smooth!
 Again, I forgot to take pictures but here is a couple pictures with chocolate instead;)!